 After the Screener, the RECON Primer is next.
 The Basic RECON Primer Course (BRPC) lasts five weeks and is designed to prepare and select marines that are physically ready to attend and pass the Basic Reconnaissance Course (BRC).
 BRPC focuses on swimming skills, pool drills, running, rucking, high repetition calisthenics, log PT, obstacle courses, land navigation and much more.
 The course is designed to test Marines both physically and mentally.
 All students regardless of rank must attend and complete BRPC prior to attending the Basic Reconnaissance Course.

 While BRC training can be physically challenging it takes more than just brute strength to be successful.
 Mental strength weighs heavily in navigating the rigors of training.

 Staff Sgt.
 Anthony J. Rivera, training staff, 1st Reconnaissance Battalion, explained, "to be successful, you can't just say it takes one type of person.
 You just got to have heart.
 You just have to have that desire."

 The motivation for desire can stem from different sources, whether it is the opportunity for travel or the advanced training the reconnaissance MOS provides.

 Davis said, "(Reconnaissance) is something different, I wanted to be more pro-active instead of reactive."

 First Sgt.
 Erik Shirreffs, Headquarters and Service company first sergeant, 1st Reconnaissance Battalion, explained another source of motivation, "Recon Marines have a reputation as the best of the best.
 We bring the finest the Marine Corps have to offer."

 Screenings are held weekly at Camp Pendleton and at the end of every School of Infantry training.
-All screenings are open to Miramar Marines.
+All screenings are open to local Marines.
 For more information, contact First Sgt.
 Shirreffs at DSN 361-2936 or (706) 763-2021.